Tropical Storm Lee spawns tornadoes on Gulf Coast

 Mobile police investigators said none were wearing seat belts and believed wet conditions contributed to Parker losing control of the car and striking a utility pole.

+Baldwin County Sheriff's investigators determined two juveniles were swept out into the surf.
+The youth's mother attempted a rescue attempt and was caught in the surf herself, according to a press release.

+The mother and second juvenile were rescued, but the search for the first youth was suspended on Sunday evening.

-The death in Alabama was the second of the weekend that authorities linked to the storm.
-A Texas man drowned on Saturday when he lost his boogie board in the choppy water off a Galveston beach.
+On Saturday, authorities said a Texas man drowned when he lost his boogie board in the choppy water off a Galveston beach.
 His body was recovered about 150 yards from the beach a few hours later.

 Weather officials were assessing the damage reported from a tornado that touched down in the Gulfport, Mississippi area just after midnight on Sunday.
 Several people were sent to area hospitals for treatment of minor injuries.
 Officials described the damage to homes as minor.